-A Final Instructions e-magazine will be mailed out to all riders taking part in the Prudential RideLondon-Surrey 46 in early July.
+A Final Instructions e-magazine will be e-mailed to all riders taking part in the Prudential RideLondon-Surrey 46 in early July.
 This magazine contains all the information riders need to have a trouble-free Ride Day.

 The Final Instructions magazine will also be available to download here.